ryunp/js-closure-abuse/README.md

 ### Performance

-the extra closure does show a small time penalty upon execution.
-Although tiny, these extra layers at large scale could add up.
+Extra closures take cycles to deal with as shown in the image below.
+May not seem like much, but at large scale these can consume much needed resources.

 ![combined setTimeout call stacks](img/all_setTimeout.jpg)